Using IdM Healthcheck to monitor your IdM environment

 Chapter 10.
 Verifying certificates using IdM Healthcheck

-Learn more about understanding and using the Healthcheck tool in Identity management (IdM) to identify issues with IPA certificates maintained by certmonger
+Learn more about understanding and using the Healthcheck tool in Identity management (IdM) to identify issues with IdM certificates maintained by the certmonger

 10.1.
 IdM certificates Healthcheck tests

-This suite of tests checks expiration, validation, trust and other issues.
-Multiple errors may be thrown for the same underlying issue.
+This suite of tests checks certificate expiration, validation, trust, and other configuration.
+Healthcheck can report multiple errors for the same underlying issue.

-You can find all tests under the ipahealthcheck.ipa.certs
+You can find these certificate tests under the ipahealthcheck.ipa.certs

 - IPACertmongerExpirationCheck